Brief Program Description/Goals

 The student will be able to:

-- Communicate effectively by means of listening, speaking, reading, and writing in varied situations and understanding basic quantitative information (mathematical skills).
+- Communicate effectively by means of listening, speaking, reading, and writing in varied situations.

 - Apply quantitative reasoning skills to solve problems, evaluate arguments and chains of reasoning, and interpret information.

 - Demonstrate a comprehension and skill with research methods and scientific inquiry.